blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 This is an example of Blynk.Edgent running on a dual-connectivity board.
 The **LilyGo T-PCIe** platform allows us to use WiFi and Cellular connectivity (with a variety of add-on modems).

-In this project, we leverage the Blynk.Edgent solution to demonstrate the ease with which the device can be activated using the Blynk mobile app.
-Additionally, once the device is connected, you'll be able to perform OTA firmware updates.
+In this project, we leverage the Blynk.Edgent solution to demonstrate how easy it is to activate the device using the Blynk mobile app.
+Once the device is connected, you'll be able to perform OTA firmware updates.

-Also, the `Terminal` widget is attached to the device console, which enables remote diagnostics and testing of the connectivity.
+We placed Terminal Widget on the dashboard for remote diagnostics and testing of the connectivity.

-## Components Used in This Project
+## Components And Tools Used in This Project

 * Blynk Console and [Blynk App](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android) for web and mobile dashboards
 * PlatformIO to upload the firmware